 Library programs are free and sometimes, they have awesome prizes!
 We are intentional about checking books out from the library and filling out our forms.

 I do the program alongside my children.
 Sometimes I borrow PD books, and other times, I read for fun.
-I simply am aware that I’m modeling reading for my kiddos.
+Modeling reading for kiddos is backed by research.

 Since I began my teaching career, parents have increasingly asked how to prevent the summer slide and how to work with their older students during summer break.
 As a parent of a teen (almost), I try to keep him busy.
 He’ll attend chess camp and STEM camp.
 We’ll read together and complete some writing projects.
 He’ll also bike ride, play on his phone, play video games, and lounge in his pajamas till midmorning.